Last Update:2025/04/21

 • Confirm address prior to sending.

-Once an email is sent, it cannot be deleted.
+Once an email has been sent, it cannot be deleted.
 Before sending, make sure the address is correct to avoid sending emails by mistake or to prevent information leaks due to an accidentally sent email.

 • Cases where an email is not properly received

-There are situations where an email you send is not properly received by the recipient.
-For example, there are various factors, including the other party’s email filter erroneously classifying emails as spam/junk email or dangerous email attacks, or if the attached file is too large.
+There are cases where an email you send is not properly received by the recipient because of various factors such as the other party’s email filter erroneously classifying emails as spam/junk email or dangerous email attacks, or if the attached file is too large.

 • Possibility of emails being hacked